Teenager Saves to Buy Used Car

 This is a quick guideline for teen saving:

-- Start saving young, by 12 years old and put the money in a savings account.
+- Start saving young some of their allowance, by 12 years old, and put the money in a savings account.

 - Set a goal of the total amount the family thinks is necessary to buy a dependable car.

 - The teen should get a job when old enough, and until that time they might make money by mowing grass and helping neighbors do chores.

 - Always save a minimum of half of their earnings, plus they can save spare change,which also adds up over a period of time.

 - Evaluate your expenditures, and eliminate those that you really don’t need.

 The first consideration is to set a regular amount they can afford to save.
 Once they are working, what other expenses to do they have?
 Do they pay for their own car insurance now?
 Do they pay for their cell phone, or does their income have to cover all their entertainment expense?

 Parents typically pick up many of these expenses when possible; regardless the teen needs to know exactly how much money they have each payday, and they need a savings account.
 Ideally they will bank 50% of their income.
 The teen should keep a record of how they spend every penny of their money for 30 days, and that will clearly show them of areas thy may be able to trim back.

 When they get near the time of purchase they know the total amount they have and it is time to begin searching for cars in that price range.
 There are some online calculators that may be helpful for parents and theteento look at how much must be saved over what number of years to reach a desired goal